 Phone: 01267 290000

-Tucked away in the heart of historic Carmarthen, is the friendly Coracle Tavern.
+Tucked away in the heart of historic Carmarthen, the Coracle Tavern is a welcoming spot that combines local charm with a lively, friendly atmosphere.

 Address: 1 Cambrian Place Town Centre, Carmarthen, SA31 1QG